 Even if properly staffed and funded, IT security professionals can only address a small percentage of the requirements found in the GDPR.
 In fact, out of the 173 Recitals and 99 Articles in the GDPR, only a few include provisions for responsibilities that fall within scope of what most IT security professionals can address.
 There is a lot of work that can only be done by other teams/roles in a company for an IT security professional to properly address GDPR requirements.

-Article 32 and the IT Security Professional
+GDPR Article 32 and the IT Security Professional

 Most security professionals will focus on Article 32, which represents the main provision requiring technical measures for data security.
 Other GDPR Articles to address include Articles 24, 25, 28, 33, 34 & 35—that establish risk-based design principles, and security related obligations and processes enabled by Article 32 (like breach notifications).

 Article 32 is the big one for a security professional.
-It provides a risk-based approach to implementing “appropriate technical and organisational measures to ensure a level of security appropriate to the risk.”
+It provides a risk-based approach to implementing “appropriate technical and organizational measures to ensure a level of security appropriate to the risk.”
 It doesn’t include any details, only “Taking into account the state of the art…,” which basically means you should use the appropriate technology found to be used by peers, other Industries, and other compliance standards to keep protected data secure, such as:

 - Identify and fix vulnerabilities and risky configurations that attackers can exploit